 We also have several executive leaders who participate on boards for these organizations, and managers who are involved in their committees:

-- Nate Jorgenson, Chief Operating Officer, is on the board for American Wood Council (AWC) and Mike Brown, Executive Vice President of Wood Products, is on the board of trustees for APA – The Engineered Wood Association (APA)
+- Nate Jorgenson, Chief Executive Officer, is on the board for American Wood Council (AWC) and Mike Brown, Executive Vice President of Wood Products, is on the board of trustees for APA – The Engineered Wood Association (APA)

 - In APA, we also have Judy Haney serving on a Residential Market subcommittee and Terry Evans participating in the Safety and Health committee.